satcomlabs/hellomapnode/README.md

 The map will automatically call the Inmarsat Global Xpress sandbox API every minute and update the map when a new location point is received.

+Find out more about the Inmarsat APIs at http://developer.inmarsat.com